lukerohde/docker-ruby-template/README.md

       - ./app:/app:delegated
 ```

-The override file will not actually run your app, but instead leave the container running so you can shell in and run it yourself.
+The example override file will not actually run your app.
+Instead it runs an override command that hangs the container to leave it running so you can shell in and run your application yourself.
 This makes debugging easy.

 The short cut for running your app then shelling in is
 `dcub app`

+Once shelled in you can run `ruby start` or `rails s -b 0.0.0.0` etc...

 ## Using compose and the override file in production
 If running more than one compose app on a production server, you'll want to have your port mappings in the override.
 For instance, it is common to clash on postgres' port 5431 unless you override this port for each app.